 This bike can be priced in the mid-range of bikes.
 For that you get a fully adjustable bike that is gym quality with a console, dual SPD pedals, 48 lbs flywheel, belt-drive and magnetic resistance.
 It provides an excellent ride but these extra features do all add to the cost.
 They do seem to have done a good job with getting these extras in without over pricing.

-It has sold on Amazon at a discount and qualifies for free shipping with Prime in the past.
-Plus you get the extra backing of Amazon if anything does go wrong.
+It has sold on Amazon qualifies for free shipping.
+Plus you get the extra customer service of Amazon if anything does go wrong.

 This bike does have a lot of great features but they do come at a price.
 It gives a very good stable workout where you can just concentrate on getting the best workout you want.
 The only thing that may cause some concern is the weight and the recessed transport wheels making it difficult to move around on carpet.